You’ve scheduled a pickup. The truck is coming next week. Now what?

 You don’t need a detailed spreadsheet (though we won’t complain if you have one).
 Just a general sense of what’s going and where it’s located.
 Are there servers in a data closet?
 Desktops under every desk on the third floor?
 A pile of switches nobody’s touched in three years in the storage room?

 Knowing the approximate quantity and location helps our team plan the right number of people, the right vehicle, and the right amount of time.
-If it’s a large job — say, a full office decommission or data center cleanout — a walkthrough beforehand helps us scope it properly.
+“About 40 desktops on one floor with elevator access” and “two racks of servers in a basement with no freight elevator” are very different jobs, even if the device count is similar.
+If it’s a large job — say, a full office decommission or server room cleanout — a walkthrough beforehand helps us scope it properly.

 Decide What’s Going and What’s Staying